 Carnivorous plants generally enjoy a chunky moss based substrate that is low in nutrients.
 Sphagnum moss is a good choice for carnivorous plants as they are able to be slightly moist and still have some good air circulation.

 Do I need to fertilise my Pitcher Plant?

 Carnivorous plants eat bugs!
 If you’d like to boost your plant's growth you can feed each pitcher roughly once every two to three weeks.
 Carnivorous plants come from low nutrient environments and don’t want additional nutrients added to their soil.

 If your plant isn’t able to capture any bugs at all then a heavily diluted amount of liquid fertilizer can be added to the soil in Spring/Summer during your regular watering routine.

-What is the pitcher?
+What is the "Pitcher" on a Pitcher Plant?

 The pitcher is actually a modified leaf.
 Through the magic of evolution this leaf has become shaped into the perfect bug catching machine.
 This is an adaptation to these plants living in very low nutrient conditions.

 This is my favourite pitcher plant YouTube video.
 I highly recommend checking it out for a more in depth look at this awesome plant!

 Greener House Nursery is an Indoor Plant Nursery located at 95 Sydney Road, Brunswick, in Melbourne, Australia.
 We have the specialised knowledge to make sure you get the right house plants, pots, and accessories for your home.
 Weather you're looking for low-light, low-maintenance, pet friendly, hanging, or air purifying plants, we've got you covered.